Buenaventura Fernández de Córdoba Spínola: Career

 His principal co-consecrators were Manuel Antonio de Murillo y Argáiz, Bishop of Segovia and Andrés Cano y Junquera, Titular Bishop of Arad.

 Due to his powerful family, when he became a priest he was naturally given high positions in the church.

 He was made Abbot Major of Rute, one of the richest abbeys in Andalusia.

 He was later appointed Canon of Toledo and Archdeacon of Talavera.

 He became Abbot nullius of Alcalá la Real in 1761.

 Buenaventura was sponsored by Charles III as archbishop of Neocesárea.

 On 6 April 1762 he was appointed Titular Archbishop of Neocaesarea in Ponto and Patriarch of the West Indies.

 As patriarch, he replaced Álvaro de Mendoza Caamaño Sotomayor, who had died on 23 January 1761.

 He was military vicar of Spain from 1762 until his death.

 He was a judge of the Royal Chapel.

 Buenaventura was a member of the king's council.

 Buenaventura was made a cardinal at the request of King Charles III.

 Pope Clement XIII appointed him cardinal on 23 November 1761.

 He participated in the conclave that elected a new pope on 19 May 1769.

 He was installed as Cardinal-Priest of San Lorenzo in panisperna on 26 June 1769.

 As cardinal-priest he replaced Lorenzo (Giovanni Vincenzo Antonio) Ganganelli, who had been elected as Pope Clement XIV.

 He then made a trip through Italy and visited the courts of Leopold, Duke of Tuscany (the future Holy Roman Emperor), Ferdinand, Duke of Parma and King Charles Emmanuel III of Sardinia.

 After returning from Italy Buenaventura suffered an apoplectic attack, the first of a series of attacks, which greatly limited what he could do.

 He was not able to participate in the conclave of 1774–75.

 He died on 6 May 1777.

 He bequeathed his wealth to foundation of a school for orphan boys and girls.

-He was replaced as Patriarch of the West Indies by Francisco Javier Delgado Venegas, who was appointed on 30 March 1778.
+He was replaced as Patriarch of the West Indies by Francisco Javier Delgado y Venegas, who was appointed on 30 March 1778.

 He was replaced as cardinal-priest by Giovanni Battista Bussi de Pretis, who was appointed on 12 September 1794.